klebster2/vimrc/README.md

 ### Luasnip

+[LuaSnip](https://github.com/L3MON4D3/LuaSnip) is a snippets engine, that permits the user to use templates.
+These templates should ideally increase the speed of development while not sacrificing quality.

 When completing a snippet, use

 - `<CTRL+k>` after selecting a luasnip option to jump to the next snippet jump point
-- `<CTRL+j>` to jump to the previous snippet jump point See the snippets file here: [./lua/plugins/snippets.lua](./lua/plugins/snippets.lua)
+- `<CTRL+j>` to jump to the previous snippet jump point

+See the snippets file here: [./lua/plugins/snippets.lua](./lua/plugins/snippets.lua)

 ### NvimTree

-NvimTree is a plugin used for file / directory viewing.
+[NvimTree](https://github.com/nvim-tree/nvim-tree.lua) is a plugin used for file / directory viewing.

 When within the NvimTree viewer (You can use the command mode `:NvimTreeToggle` to activate from normal mode, or  `:vertical split .`), use